Ezāfe: In other languages

-Besides the above mentioned languages, ezafe is used in Kurdish in Syria, Iraq, Turkey and Iran:
+Besides the above mentioned languages, ezāfe is also used in the Northwestern Iranian Kurdish language:

 Etymology

-Originally, in Old Persian, nouns had case endings, just like every other early Indo-European language (such as Latin, Greek, and Proto-Germanic).
-A genitive construction would have looked much like an Arabic iḍāfa construct, with the first noun being in any case, and the second being in the genitive case, as in Arabic or Latin.
+Originally, in Old Persian, nouns had case endings, just like every other early Indo-European language (such as Sanskrit, Latin, Greek, Proto-Slavic, and Proto-Germanic).
+A genitive construction would have looked much like a Latin construct, with the first noun being in any case, and the second being in the genitive case.